-The Metropolitan Planning Organizations in Dutchess, Orange, and Ulster counties partner to address regional transportation issues and meet TMA planning requirements.
-This includes work on a Congestion Management Plan and Regional Transit Study, and the sub-allocation of federal transit funds across the region.
+The Metropolitan Planning Organizations (MPOs) in Dutchess, Orange, and Ulster counties partner to address regional transportation issues and meet TMA planning requirements.
+This includes work on a Congestion Management Process and Regional Transit Study, and the sub-allocation of federal transit funds across the region.
 Although part of a TMA, each MPO is still responsible for coordinating transportation planning within their respective county.

 The TMA is responsible for suballocating federal formula funds to transit operators throughout the Urbanized Area.
 These funds provide capital, operating, and planning assistance to local public transit providers.
 Funds are apportioned using a formula based on population, population density, and transit service/ridership.
 The four MPOs in our TMA must agree upon the suballocation of these funds across the region.